verena-diersch/Python-advanced-analysis/README.md

 The presentation of the project in the form of a Tableau Storyboard is accessible [here](https://public.tableau.com/app/profile/verena.diersch/viz/IndexofEconomicFreedomAnalysis/EvaluatingtheIndexofEconomicFreedom?publish=yes).

-Should you have problems to open a ipynb file in GitHub or to have the folium map in Script No 03 correctly displayed, please click on the script and copy the URL into [nbviewer](https://nbviewer.org/) to successfully render it!
+Should you have problems to open a ipynb file in GitHub or to have the folium map in script no. 03 correctly displayed, please click on the script and copy the URL into [nbviewer](https://nbviewer.org/) to successfully render it!